Teddy Bear Tea Party: teddy bear party activity ideas, tea party decor, and a tea party menu with links to recipes.

 The other great decorations for the party were the marquee lights that spelled “tea”.
 We picked them up, and thought that after the party we could use them in the kitchen or the dining room to spell “eat”.
 Such a fun little detail.

 We used the prettiest paper lanterns in the kitchen to bring a little of the pastel vintage feel in there too.
 I just loved the pretty floral paper lanterns and we mixed them in with plain ones, doily ones.
 They looked wonderful tied to our kitchen light fixture.
+Paige helped me hang them for you the party for her little sister.

 Tea Pot Vase